voilacf/soft-engine-pain/src/main/java/ReadMe.md

 - finish off job

 S02:
-- construct Amazon Zoox or AutoX vehicle in application.Application.main() Method.
-Use builder to construct it and get components from factories.
+~~- construct Amazon Zoox or AutoX vehicle in application.Application.main() Method.
+Use builder to construct it and get components from factories.~~